Web SDK Integration

 PropertyDescriptionTypeRequiredSupported

-resourcesAn encrypted string that includes the auth token to connect to the ReadyRemit Api.
+resourcesAn encrypted string containing the auth token to connect to the ReadyRemit API.
 This token should be scoped to the current Sender.
 For more information, see the Authentication guide.stringYes

 idleTimeoutTimeout in milliseconds before the remittance session is canceledintNo